Breinify/brein-api-library-javascript-browser/README.md

 There are currently two different end-points available through the API.
 The first one is used to send data - so called activities - to the engine, whereas the second one is used to retrieve data from it (lookup).

-The following code-snippet shows how to send an activity to the engine:
+The following code-snippet shows how easy it is to utilize the different end-points:

 ```html